 Centered: Grounded, stable; able to feel pain and joy deeply but not be fundamentally bothered or knocked off balance; equanimous.
-Seeing and acting from the Higher Self and/or Higher Power moment by moment.
+Living and acting from a place of close relationship with Jesus Christ moment by moment.
 In sports, an athlete or dancer learns to operate "from their center" so that they are not easily knocked about and do not lose their balance.
-To "feel centered" is to have this sensation emotionally and spiritually.
+To "feel Centered" is to have this sensation emotionally and spiritually.
 Synonyms: stable, anchored, rooted, present.